-As a way to reduce our carbon footprint, we are beginning to set up ride-sharing possibilities.
-Look for the sign up sheet on the Social Hall bulletin board if you’re interested in providing a ride to share, or if you are seeking rides.
+As a way to reduce our carbon footprint, we are facilitating ride sharing possibilities.
+Look for the signup sheet on the Social Hall bulletin board if you’re interested in providing a ride to share, or if you are seeking a ride.

 Portland Emergency Transport for Houseless, Medical, and Emergency Situations